kevin-govier/Book-Buddy/README.md

 5. In the command prompt or terminal, use the `cd` command to navigate to the "backend" folder of the app.

-6. Start the backend server by running the following command: npm start.
+6. Start the backend server by running the following command: `npm start`.

 7. In another command prompt or terminal, use the `cd` command to navigate to the "frontend" folder of the app.

-8. Start the frontend server by running the following command: npm start.
+8. Start the frontend server by running the following command: `npm start`.

 9. In your browser of choice, enter the following URL: http://localhost:4200/